 Holiday packing sorted!

 Summer travels looming and nothing to wear?
-Relax, take a swig of wine, all you need is a 10 piece capsule wardrobe.
-Just don't forget your undies.
+Relax, all you need is a capsule wardrobe.

 If holiday packing breaks you out in a sweat because you play fast and loose with your luggage allowance, you’ve blown up your credit card panic buying and, after all that, have absolutely nothing to wear, I hear you!
 No amount carrot dangling of sun, sand and Aperol gets me through this unique form of torture.
 My packing’s always last minute and my wardrobe resembles an end of sale rail, usually sans knickers (and, no, I wasn’t going for the Sharon Stone Basic Instinct look).
 So I am a total convert to the capsule wardrobe – following a quick dash to The Lexicon Bracknell, here are my 10 key items that’ll work harder than a beautician with a spray tan gun.